Health Policy and Management, M.P.H.

 - Social and Behavioral Sciences (SBS)

-Job Prospects: Graduates with an MPH-HPM degree hold positions in a wide range of health-related settings, including state and local public health departments, federally qualified health centers, hospitals and health systems, community-based organizations, voluntary health agencies, health insurers, pharmaceutical companies, clinics, schools, and public health-related work sites.
-Graduates are prepared to assume leadership positions in a variety of health services and public health organizations as environmental health specialists, evaluation specialists, healthcare administrators, HIV/AIDS coordinators, infection control coordinators, marketing specialists, prevention specialists, project directors, research directors, senior health educators, and consultants.
+Job Prospects: Graduates with an MPH-HPM degree hold positions in a wide range of health-related settings, including clinics, community-based organizations, federally qualified health centers, health insurers, hospitals and health systems, pharmaceutical companies, public health-related work sites, schools, state and local public health departments, and voluntary health agencies.
+Graduates are prepared to assume leadership positions in a variety of health services and public health organizations as environmental health specialists, evaluation specialists, healthcare administrators, HIV/AIDS coordinators, infection control coordinators, marketing specialists, prevention specialists, project directors, research directors, senior health educators and consultants.
 Virtually all full-time students are placed within three to six months of graduation.

-Licensure: Students who complete an M.P.H. at Temple University are eligible to sit for the Certification in Public Health (CPH) exam and the Certified Health Education Specialist (CHES) exam.
-For information regarding credentialing in public health, see https://www.nchec.org/.
+Licensure/Certification: Students who complete an MPH at Temple University are eligible to sit for the Certified in Public Health (CPH) exam offered by the National Board of Public Health Examiners and the Certified Health Education Specialist (CHES®) exam offered by the National Commission for Health Education Credentialing, Inc. (NCHEC).
+For more information about credentialing in public health, visit https://www.nchec.org/.
 Graduates may also be eligible for certification and advancement in a number of health professional associations such as the American College of Healthcare Executives (ACHE).

 Non-Matriculated Student Policy: Non-matriculated students are required to speak with an advisor before registering for classes and to obtain the permission of the professor, whether the coursework is taken in the on-campus or online format.
 If accepted to the program, a maximum of three courses (9 credits) may be applied toward the degree program.
 Exceptions to this policy relate to formal certificate programs.

-Limited Teaching and Research Assistantships are available in the College of Public Health.
+Financing Opportunities: Limited Teaching and Research Assistantships may be available in the College of Public Health.
 The Graduate School website details the types of graduate student support.
 Assistantships are awarded on a term or annual basis.
 Individuals interested in a Teaching Assistant or Research Assistant position may inquire of the admissions staff.
 Upon admissions, interested students are sent an application for both types of positions.

 Admission Requirements and Deadlines